 What’s more, the Fluke 87-V device has the built-in thermometer not offered by low-end Fluke multimeters and the same class models from other brands.

 Specifically, it helps you to measure the temperature with ease without a separate thermometer.

-It’s also regarded as one of the safest digital multimeters on this top-list, considering its multiple safety features.
+It’s also regarded as one of the safest digital multimeter on this top list, considering its multiple safety features.

-For instance, it possesses CAT IV 600V and CAT III 1000V safety rated, so electrical engineers or electricians can work safely with this fascinating tool.
+For instance, it possesses CAT IV 600V and CAT III 1000V safety rates, so electrical engineers or electricians can work safely with this fascinating tool.

-However, the downside of the Fluke 87-V Digital Multimeter is that it’s slightly bulkier, heavier, and more pricey than others of the same class.
+However, the downside of the Fluke 87-V is that it’s slightly bulkier, heavier, and more pricey than others of the same class.

-Also, many users complain about its small display screen that is challenging for them to read at angles.
+Also, many users complain about its small display screen which is challenging for them to read at angles.

 - The built-in thermometer for HVAC applications